-People like video because it has a capability to deliver a full sensory and emotional experience.
-Unlike print and radio, video creates a multisensory experience and communicates the message in a dynamic format.
+People like video because it has the capability to deliver a multisensory and emotional experience.
+Unlike print and radio, video creates a unique experience and communicates the message in a dynamic format.
 Video engages a viewer on an emotional journey, triggering a feeling and eliciting a response, which makes video ads the perfect way to make personal connections with potential and existing customers and facilitate brand loyalty.

 Let’s look at some video marketing statistics*:

 - YouTube mobile video consumption increases every year by 100 percent;

 - Ninety percent of users report watching a video about a product or service is helpful in the buying decision process;

 - After watching a video about a product, users are 64 percent more likely to buy it online;

 - More than 90 percent of mobile video consumers share videos with friends and community members;